Lillelid murders: Aftermath

 Soon after Peter Lillelid's medical condition stabilized at the end of April 1997, a custody battle began between his maternal grandmother, Lydia Selaya, in Miami, Florida, and his paternal aunt, Randi Heier, in Sweden.
 Citing Heier's pledge to raise Peter in the faith and teachings of the Jehovah's Witnesses as the deciding factor, local Judge Fred McDonald awarded her custody on July 1, 1997.
-Peter was raised in the Stockholm area by Heier and her family.
-As of 2007, when he was about twelve, he still had trouble walking because of the injuries.
+Peter was adopted by Heier and her husband Odd, moved to Sweden and acquired his Swedish citizenship while retained his American nationality, having renounced his Norwegian citizenship.
+He was then raised in Märsta, located in the Stockholm area, although he was still able to speak and understand English, however he had learned to speak Swedish.
+As of 2007, when he was about to turn twelve, he still had trouble walking because of the injuries.
 By 2017, Peter had finished his IT education and was looking for work.
-In 2019, he moved back to the United States to pursue a career in technology.
+In 2019, Peter moved back permanently to the United States after having had numerous visits over the years following the murders, to pursue a career in technology.
 He married in 2020, and he and his wife Caitlin live in Connecticut.

-On August 24, 2001, Cornett and death row inmate Christa Pike allegedly attacked fellow prisoner Patricia Jones, nearly strangling Jones to death with a shoelace after Pike and Jones were placed in a holding cell with Cornett during a fire alarm.
+On August 24, 2001, Cornett and death row inmate Christa Pike allegedly attacked fellow prisoner Patricia Jones, strangling Jones nearly to death with a shoelace after Pike and Jones were placed in a holding cell with Cornett during a fire alarm.
 Although the Department of Corrections believed that Cornett was involved, investigators found insufficient evidence to charge her with helping Pike, who was subsequently found guilty of attempted murder.

 Bell, the district attorney, has stated in several interviews that the six youths had planned a "killing spree" inspired by the popular film Natural Born Killers.
-Considering that the killing began and ended with the Lillelid family at Payne Hollow Road, this theory is highly unlikely.
-Bell also insists that the bodies were "arranged in the shape of a cross," a statement refuted by Sheriff David Davenport, who investigated the scene.
-In Davenport's opinion, the teens "were just trying to get the hell out of there", and did not try to arrange the bodies in any manner.
+Considering that the killing began and ended with the Lillelid family at Payne Hollow Lane, this theory is highly unlikely.
+Bell also insists that the bodies were "arranged in the shape of a cross," a statement refuted in an interview in "The Devil Came Knocking" podcast by Deputy Sheriff Frank Waddell, who was a first responder to the scene.
+Sheriff David Davenport voiced his opinion, stating the teens "were just trying to get the hell out of there", and did not try to arrange the bodies in any manner.